Bharadwajreddy1406/Devopsified-stacks/mern-app/notes/Docker-Notes/detailed docs.md

 > 🔥 **Best Practice:**
 > Keep `VITE_API_URL` blank or set to a relative path (`/api/tasks`) for production.
 Use NGINX to route correctly inside the Docker network.

 ---

-Let me know if you want a small table comparing both or if you'd like to convert this into a `README.md` for your GitHub repo!
----

 ### Step 2: Fixing NGINX Routing